tawnkramer/sdsandbox/README.md

 python predict_server.py highway
 ```

-2) Load the Unity project sdsandbox/sdunity in Unity.
+2) Load the Unity project sdsandbox/sdsim in Unity.

 3) Hit the start button to launch.
-Then the "Use NN Network Steering".
+Then the "Use NN Steering".

 ## Generate training data

-1) Load the Unity project sdsandbox/sdunity in Unity.
+1) Load the Unity project sdsandbox/sdsim in Unity.

-2) Create a dir sdsandbox/sdunity/log.
+2) Create a dir sdsandbox/sdsim/log.

 3) Hit the start arrow in Unity to launch project.

 4) Hit button "Generate Training Data" to generate image and steering training data.
-See sdunity/log for output files.
+See sdsim/log for output files.

 5) Stop Unity sim by clicking run arrow again.